davidtwco/rfcs/text/0000-build-std.md

 `rust-src` if using rustup.

 `rust-src` will contain the sources for the standard library crates as well as its vendored dependencies.
-Standard library sources will never be fetched from crates.io.
+Sources of standard library dependencies will never be fetched from crates.io.

 Cargo will not perform any checks to ensure that the sources in `rust-src` have been modified.
 It will be documented that modifying these sources is not